eficode-academy/docker-katas/labs/03-deletion.md

 When building, running and rebuilding images, you download and store a lot of layers.
 These layers will not be deleted, as docker takes a very conservative approach to clean up.

-Docker provides a `prune` command, taking all dangling containers/images/networks/volumes.
+Docker provides a `prune` command to clean up all dangling containers, images, networks, and volumes.

 - `docker container prune`
 - `docker image prune`